Estimated reading time: 4 minutes

 • Scaling Numerical Features: Normalize or standardize numerical features to prevent features with larger ranges from dominating the model.

 By carefully selecting and preparing your features, you can build a more accurate and reliable house price prediction model in Vertex AI.
-Remember to iterate and experiment with different feature combinations to optimize your model’s performance.
+Remember to iterate and experiment with different feature combinations to optimize your model’s .